University of Auckland Top Achiever Scholarships

 • All applicants will be notified of the outcome of their application in early October.

-• You will be given a date to accept an offer by.
+• If you are awarded a scholarship, you will be given a date to accept your offer by.
 This is to allow for certificates to be prepared for school prize-givings.

 • If you are weighing up offers from more than one university, let us know your decision as soon as you can.
 You can always accept the offer and then let us know if you have changed your mind later.